Jana is an 'amateur everything' when it comes to space, nature and science. She loves exploring mysteries, both classic and new.

 Don't forget to experience the wonder of it!
 Sure, sky watching is about gathering new information but enjoy the moment when you do see something weird.
 It doesn't happen to everybody.

 This is a completely optional third step.
 Some people do not want to report a sighting because it can be very daunting.
-Despite that we live in a time where society is more open-minded, it doesn't mean that witnesses are always treated well.
-Some have been made out to be insane, attention-seeking or the town joke.
-No wonder so many reports are made under pseudonyms and this is a real pity.
-UFOs are a genuine mystery and every personal experience adds valuable information to a globally-studied phenomenon.
+Though we live in a time where society is more open-minded, it doesn't mean that witnesses are always treated well.
+Some have been made out to be insane, attention-seeking, or the town joke.
+No wonder so many reports are made under pseudonyms, and this is a real pity.
+UFOs are a genuine mystery, and every personal experience adds valuable information to a globally-studied phenomenon.

 If you decide to report your sighting, here are a few guidelines:

-- Be careful about who you share your experience with.
+- Be careful with whom you share your experience.
 It's not fun to see a trusted friend or family member laugh because they don't believe you had an extraordinary encounter.

 - Do your homework.
 If you saw something you believe is a genuine UFO sighting, then give it to somebody who is worthy and respectful.
 Be patient and browse online for UFO research groups.
 There are plenty of organizations that are decades old and professional.
 The best will have scientists and seasoned field researchers.

-- Read about other witnesses' experience with such groups.
-Do they complain in forums that they were treated badly, received no acknowledgment after submitting a report or no feedback about the subsequent investigation?
+- Read about other witnesses' experiences with such groups.
+Do they complain in forums that they were treated badly, received no acknowledgment after submitting a report, or no feedback about the subsequent investigation?
 If an organization receives consistently bad reviews, move along and keep searching.

 - When an organization is interested in your data, don't hand over your original materials.
 If you are familiar with UFO stories, you will know why.
-Feel free to photocopy or scan your log book's entries, your written report and hand them over.
+Feel free to photocopy or scan your log book's entries and your written report and hand them over.
 Never give the negatives if you used traditional photo film.
 At the most, you can allow a researcher to look at them while you are present.
 If you took digital photos, leave backup copies on several devices and online storage applications.
-This may sound uncooperative and paranoid but once again, do your research and you will see the shocking amount of cases where valuable evidence was misplaced by the experts and subsequently, never found again.
-Without physical backup, in this case photographic and video evidence are the nearest thing, your UFO story will be just that.
-A story.
+This may sound uncooperative and paranoid but once again, do your research, and you will see the shocking amount of cases where valuable evidence was misplaced by the experts and subsequently never found again.
+Without physical backup, in this case, photographic and video evidence are the nearest things, your UFO story will be just that—a story.

 A Final Tip for the Serious Hunter!